nav-left cat-right

 1. Check your home inventory first:

 I don’t know about you but I always find things at home that I have put away some time ago and just forgot I had them.
-And especially if you have more than one child going to school – there is a good chance you have some items at home you will not need to buy.
+If you have more than one child going back to school – there is a good chance you have some items at home you will not need to buy.

 2. Make a shopping list: